M4nw3l/HealthCheckService/README.md

 The Telemetry library uses [OpenTelemtry Metrics](https://opentelemetry.io/docs/specs/otel/metrics/) to provide metrics counters, guages and histgograms of application / service observability information granularly.
 Prometheus is compatible with scraping these metrics so in an appropriate configuration Grafana dashboards would be able to be created based on these metrics too.

-While the health probes and metrics scraping applicaiton while could be extended to do the same it would take significant development work to reach the same level of functionality as Grafana provides out the box.
+While the health probes and metrics scraping applicaiton could be extended to do the same it would take significant development work to reach the same level of functionality as Grafana provides out the box.

 An installation of [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) or [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) and a named service port / container port scraping configuration would suffice for a mechanism facilitating automatic metrics detection and scraping into Prometheus.
 Making the metrics then available in Grafana where dashboard visualisations of the metrics over time can be created.